 Japan Ministers Visit Yasukuni Shrine on War-End Anniversary

 Tokyo, Aug.
-15 (Jiji Press)--Members of Japanese Prime Minister Shinzo Abe's cabinet visited Tokyo's war-related Yasukuni Shrine on Saturday, the 75th anniversary of the end of World War II, while Abe himself refrained from visiting the controversial Shinto shrine.
+15 (Jiji Press)--Two members of Japanese Prime Minister Fumio Kishida's cabinet visited Tokyo's war-related Yasukuni Shrine on Monday, the 77th anniversary of Japan's surrender in World War II, while Kishida himself refrained from visiting the controversial Shinto shrine.

 [Copyright The Jiji Press, Ltd.]